LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 The current transaction pool does not scale and is inefficient.
 This is due to the transaction pool performing application logic and database queries alternately, the way unconfirmed transactions are maintained in a queue, and due to keeping the unconfirmed state in the database.
 The inefficiency of the transaction pool is highlighted when executing stress tests where the transaction pool receives thousands of transactions.

 This proposal addresses the performance inefficiencies and scalability issues in the current transaction pool.
-It suggests to aggregate database queries, retrieve relevant records from the database in parallel, and then perform application logic for the verification of transactions.
+It suggests to collect database queries, retrieve relevant records from the database in parallel, and then perform application logic for the verification of transactions.
 Furthermore, this proposal improves the processing of unconfirmed transactions by removing columns related to the unconfirmed state from the database and by recalculating the state of accounts in memory, when required.
 The suggested changes reduce and parallelize database queries, thus, improving transaction pool performance and increasing the number of transactions processable in the transaction pool.

 ## Rationale
 The purpose of the transaction pool is to validate and store transactions efficiently and to provide valid transactions to delegates when the node is forging a block.
 Therefore, in order to improve the performance of these tasks, this proposal focuses on three improvements: